How To Analyze Real File Types With Directory List & Print Pro

 How Can A File Extension Be Wrong?

-It may happen that a file extension is incorrect, what means it does not match the file format.
+It may happen that a file extension is incorrect, what means it does not match the real file format.
 The file extension might have been mistakenly overwritten or changed intentionally.
 A file extension can be modified intentionally in order to hide the true file type.
-For example a video, image or a .rar-file should be hidden, also beacause the .rar file is a common file type for software cracks.
+For example a video, image or a .rar-file should be hidden, also beacause the .rar file is a common file type for spreading software cracks.
 However, file extensions may also be changed in order to spread viruses and trojans more easily.

 By the way, in computer forensics determining the file type is part of the remit.
 The computer forensic investigator has to check whether there are incorrect file extensions in a given dataset and thus disguised data.